Here, we highlight four themes that all brands need to be aware of ahead of Black Friday 2022 – especially when it comes to Gen Z.

 Did you know most students actually kick off their holiday shopping early?
-By the end of November, 95% of male students and 83% of female students have started shopping for the holidays.
+By the end of November, 75% of US and 69% of UK students have started shopping for the holidays.
 This makes Black Friday a pivotal moment for Gen Z gifters.

 “Cyber Week is pretty big for me because I try to actually get all my Christmas shopping done in that 1-3 days span.
 Come December, I can just enjoy the holidays and have everything ready.” – Bailey, Business Major from California

 And with the cost-of-living crisis hanging over them, students are on the hunt for some serious bargains.
 99% of students will look to use student discounts for their Black Friday and Cyber Week purchases in 2022.
 In particular, 84% of UK and 90% of US students will be searching for additional student discount they can apply on top of Cyber Week sales items – whilst 79% of UK and 85% of US students will be looking for higher than usual student discounts.

 By supporting students through the impact from rising inflation, you’ll begin to develop brand loyalty that lasts a lifetime.

 In a post-COVID world, the retail experience as we know it is certain to change to incorporate the physical with the digital – to nurture new habits formed during the pandemic.